Compose with AMM

 * `amountOutMinimumOffset`

-They indicate the offset position (in bytes) of the `actualSellerAmount` and `actualMinOutputAmount` parameter within the returned calldata.&#x20;
+They indicate the offset position (in bytes) of the `actualSellerAmount` and `actualMinOutputAmount` parameters within the returned calldata.

 ### Examples